Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Introduction

-In this work, we explore a middle-level training stage between \emph{Sim} and \emph{Real}, which we call \emph{Lab}, that aims to further bridge the \emph{Sim-to-Real} gap by explicitly enforcing hard safety constraints on the robot and certifying the performance and safety before deployment in \emph{Real}.
-The proposed \emph{Sim-to-Lab-to-Real} framework is motivated by the conventional engineering practice that before deploying autonomous systems in the real world after training, human designers usually test systems in a more realistic but controlled environment, such as a test track for autonomous cars.
-This standard pipeline opens up an opportunity that autonomous systems can further improve performance and safety in the \emph{Lab} stage.
-Our intuition is that (1) in simulation where environments can be easily randomized and data is easily collected, the robot can be trained in a wide range of indoor environments and conditions; (2) after that, the robot needs to \emph{fine-tune} in more specific environments in this stage before being deployed in similar environments in the real world, such as office spaces or home living rooms; (3) this training stage can also certify the system before \emph{Real} deployment, especially if the training can provide \emph{guarantees} on its performance and safety in the real world.
-Through such extensive training and validation, we can deploy the system confidently in the real environments.
-Fig.~\ref{fig:sim2lab2real} demonstrates the overview of the proposed Sim-to-Lab-to-Real framework, where the two-stage training and the deployment are strongly tied to the three-level environments.
-Fine-tuning in the \emph{Lab} stage differs from training in the \emph{Sim} stage in that the \textit{Lab} stage can be more \emph{safety-critical}.
+Fine-tuning in the \emph{Lab} stage differs from training in the \emph{Sim} stage in that the \textit{Lab} stage is more \emph{safety-critical}.
 In other words, we want the autonomous system to safely explore in this stage to improve the performance.
 In order to realize safe \emph{Sim-to-Lab} transfer, we need to consider both (1) how safety is formulated and (2) how safety is ensured throughout training.
 Typical approaches in safe RL combine the safety objective with the performance objective, including adding large negative reward when violating the safety constraints or minimizing the worst-case performance using conditional value at risk (CVaR) formulation \cite{chow2014cvar, chow2017riskconstrained}.
-However, these methods do not attempt to explicitly enforce hard safety constraints and face a fragile balance between performance and safety, often failing to generalize well to different tasks.
-Our approach instead builds upon a dual policy setup where a performance policy optimizes task reward and a backup (safety) policy ensures robots steering away from unsafe regions.
-We then apply a \textit{least-restrictive control law} \cite{fisac2019AGS} (or \emph{shielding}) with the safety state-action value function from the backup policy: while the performance policy guides the robot towards the target, the backup policy only intervenes when the safety state-action value function deems the proposed action from performance policy violates safety constraints in the future.
+However, these methods do not attempt to explicitly enforce hard safety constraints and face a fragile balance between performance and safety.
+Specifically, these methods require hand-tuning the weights of different components in the objective function, which makes them often fail to generalize well to unseen tasks or environments.
+Our approach instead builds upon a dual policy setup, where a performance policy optimizes task reward and a backup (safety) policy keeps the robot away from failure conditions.
+We then apply a \textit{least-restrictive control law} \cite{fisac2019AGS} (or \emph{shielding}) with the safety state-action value function from the backup policy: the performance policy is only overridden by the backup policy when the safety state-action value function predicts that the proposed performance action would result in an inevitable safety violation in the future.
 The backup policy is pre-trained in the \textit{Sim} stage and ready to ensure safe exploration once \emph{Lab} training starts.
-Based on safe RL training using \textit{Hamilton-Jacobi (HJ) reachability-analysis} developed in \citep{fisac2019bridging, hsu2021safety}, our backup agent can learn from \textit{near failure} with \textit{dense} signals; even when the backup policy updates itself in safety-critical conditions, the training does not rely on safety violations unlike previous work that uses binary safety indicators \cite{srinivasan2020learning, thananjeyan2021recovery}.
-As we show in Sec.~\ref{sec:hj_risk_comparison}, the number of safety violations is reduced by $4\%$, $23\%$, $72\%$, $76\%$, $77\%$ compared to previous safe RL work in different settings.
+Based on the safety policy training developed in \citep{fisac2019bridging, hsu2021safety} using \textit{Hamilton-Jacobi (HJ) reachability-analysis}, our backup agent can learn from \textit{near-failure} with \textit{dense} signals.
+Unlike previous work that uses binary safety failure indicators \cite{srinivasan2020learning, thananjeyan2021recovery}, our training does not rely on experiencing safety violations, which enables the backup policy to be updated in safety-critical conditions.
+As we show in Sec.~\ref{sec:hj_risk_comparison}, the number of safety violations is reduced by $4\%$--$77\%$ compared to previous safe RL work in different settings.